Automox Remote Tools with Splashtop – Full User Guide

 - The Streamer is installed but not registered

-In this state, Remote Control sessions cannot be initiated.
+In this state, Remote Tools sessions cannot be initiated.
 Available actions may include:

 - Install Splashtop Streamer